trungle14/trungle14/README.md

 ### 👋 Hello, I’m @Trung Le (Dennis), I'm glad to have you here
 #### *Cheer up your day with a burst of laughter and a byte of data-driven insights* ✨

-- 👀 I’m a passionate data scientist having 5 years of experience in analytics role, ex-portfolio management head of consumer lending market leader
+- 👀 I’m a passionate data scientist having 5 years of experience in analytics role, ex-Head of portfolio insights and management unit of consumer lending market leader #1
 - 👨‍🎓 I’m currently pursuing Master of Science of Business Analytics in Carlson School of Management - University of Minnesota
 - 📫 How to reach me [LinkedIn](https://www.linkedin.com/in/trungle0306/)